Skip to content

 Our Approach

 The Starr Conspiracy developed a use-case-driven agency evaluation methodology that maps firm specializations to specific buyer contexts and growth challenges.
-This framework moves beyond generic capabilities to focus on stage-fit, attribution expertise, and proven results in similar company profiles.
+Generic capabilities tell you almost nothing.
+The framework focuses on stage-fit, attribution expertise, and proven results in company profiles similar to yours, because a firm that excels at enterprise ABM for $100M+ companies will often struggle with the speed and scrappiness a $15M SaaS company actually needs.

 Weeks 1-2: Growth Challenge Mapping

-We mapped client growth challenges to agency specializations across demand generation, account-based marketing, content marketing, and performance marketing.
-This involved analyzing each firm's case studies for company stage, deal complexity, and channel expertise rather than accepting broad capability claims.
+Growth challenges came first.
+We mapped each client's specific obstacles to agency specializations across demand generation, account-based marketing, content marketing, and performance marketing, analyzing case studies for company stage, deal complexity, and channel expertise rather than accepting broad capability claims at face value.

 Weeks 3-4: Structured RFP Process